 - 1 tablespoon dried parsley

-- Place the peppers, chillies, ginger, garlic and tomatoes into a food processor and blend until smooth.
+- Place the peppers, chillies, ginger, garlic and tomatoes in a food processor and blend until smooth.
 If the mixture is too thick to blend, pour a little of the vinegar into the processor to loosen it up.

 - Spoon the blended mixture into a pan with the sugar and vinegar, add the rest of the ingredients except the salt and then bring everything to a low boil.